omerademi/TaskManagment/README.md

 username: dimo@manager.com
 password:12345

-The credentials for logging as wmployeer are:
+The credentials for logging as employeer are:
 username: pesho@employee.com or gosho@employee.com
 password:12345